Simon Neil

-Simon Alexander Neil (born 31 August 1979) is a Scottish vocalist, guitarist, and songwriter.
-He is known for his work in the bands Biffy Clyro, Marmaduke Duke, and also new band with Mike Vennart, Empire State Bastard.
+Simon Alexander Neil (born 31 August 1979) is a Scottish musician, best known as the lead vocalist and guitarist for rock band Biffy Clyro.
+In 2003, Neil formed the side project Marmaduke Duke with JP Reid, releasing two studio albums The Magnificent Duke (2005) and Duke Pandemonium (2009).
+Another side project fronted by Neil, Empire State Bastard, released their debut studio album Rivers of Heresy in September 2023, reaching number three in Scotland, forty six in the United Kingdom, number three on the UK Rock & Metal Albums Charts and sixty-nine in Germany.

+With Biffy Clyro, Neil has released ten studio albums, six of which have topped the Scottish Albums Charts (Puzzle, Opposites, Ellipsis, A Celebration of Endings, The Myth of the Happily Ever After and Futique).
+The band has achieved considerable mainstream success across continental Europe, with Opposites topping the UK Albums Charts, whilst Ellipsis topped the charts in Switzerland, Ireland, Germany, and the United Kingdom.
+A Celebration of Endings also topped the UK Albums Charts.

 Career

 Biffy Clyro

-Born in Irvine, North Ayrshire, Scotland, Simon Neil formed Biffy Clyro in 1995 at 15 years old recruiting Kilmarnock-born Ben Johnston and someone known only as Barry on drums and bass respectively, calling themselves Skrewfish.
+Born in Irvine, North Ayrshire, Scotland and raised in Ayr, Neil formed a band in 1995 at 15 years old, recruiting Kilmarnock-based Ben Johnston and someone known only as Barry on drums and bass respectively, calling themselves Skrewfish.
 Barry was soon replaced by James Johnston, Ben's twin brother, and Biffy Clyro was effectively formed.
 In 1997, the trio moved to Glasgow, where Neil studied Electronics with Music at the University of Glasgow.
-He also Studied Film and TV for a year before leaving to pursue music full-time.
-By then, Simon's musical tastes had expanded; In 2000, the band were spotted at the Unsigned Bands stage at T in the Park by a Beggars Banquet representative.
-Soon after, the band was signed to the independent Beggar's Banquet.
+He also studied Film and TV for a year before leaving to pursue music full-time.
+By then, Simon's musical tastes had expanded; in 2000, the band was spotted at the Unsigned Bands stage at T in the Park by a representative of the independent record label Beggars Banquet.
+Soon after, the band was signed to the label.

 Biffy Clyro have since released nine albums, signed to a major record label, and toured relentlessly.
 Neil has stated that Biffy Clyro lyrics often come from phrases he writes down in a notebook he keeps by his bed.
+In 2011, the band was nominated for the Brit Awards for Best British Group.
+At the 2013 NME Awards, they received the award for Best British Band.
+On 25 August 2013 Biffy Clyro headlined the main stage at Reading and Leeds Festival.

+As of 2021, in total, the band have spent 165 weeks in the top seventy-five of the UK Album Charts, with three of those weeks being at the top position at number one and 76 weeks within the main top forty of the album charts.
+The band's singles have spent a total of 79 weeks in the UK Singles Charts, with six weeks in the top ten and 42 in the top forty.